Detailed Action

 STEP 1

-Regarding Claim 1, the claim recites a series of steps or acts, including collecting bodily fluid; transmitting light; generating signals; and determining a presence or concentration of substances within collected bodily fluid.
+Regarding Claim 1, the claim recites a series of steps or acts, including collecting bodily fluid; transmitting light; generating one or more signals; and determining the concentration of the one or more substances within collected bodily fluid.
 Thus, the claim is directed to a process, which is one of the statutory categories of invention.

 STEP 2A, PRONG ONE

 The claim is then analyzed to determine whether it is directed to any judicial exception.
-The steps of collecting bodily fluid; determining a color of a measurement channel; and determining a presence or concentration of substances within collected bodily fluid set forth a judicial exception.
-These steps describe a concept performed in the human mind (including an observation, evaluation, judgment, opinion).
+The step of determining the concentration of the one or more substances within collected bodily fluid set forth a judicial exception.
+This step describes a concept performed in the human mind (including an observation, evaluation, judgment, opinion).
 Thus, the claim is drawn to a Mental Process, which is an Abstract Idea.

 STEP 2A, PRONG TWO

 Next, the claim as a whole is analyzed to determine whether the claim recites additional elements that integrate the judicial exception into a practical application.
 The claim fails to recite an additional element or a combination of additional elements to apply, rely on, or use the judicial exception in a manner that imposes a meaningful limitation on the judicial exception.
-Claim 1 fails to recite any application of determining a presence or concentration of substances within collected bodily fluid in a manner that imposes a meaningful limitation on the Abstract Idea.
-The Abstract Idea alone does not provide an improvement to the technological field, the method does not affect a particular treatment or effect a particular change based on a detected presence or concentration of a substance in the collected bodily fluid, nor does the method use a particular machine to perform the Abstract Idea.
+Claim 1 fails to recite any application of determining the concentration of the one or more substances within collected bodily fluid in a manner that imposes a meaningful limitation on the Abstract Idea.
+The Abstract Idea alone does not provide an improvement to the technological field, the method does not affect a particular treatment or effect a particular change based on a detected concentration of one or more substances in the collected bodily fluid, nor does the method use a particular machine to perform the Abstract Idea.

 STEP 2B